Uniqueness in Haken's Theorem: From weakly aligned to aligned

-Both $T_A$ and $T_B$ have lower genus than $T$, so our inductive Assumption \ref{ass:induct} applies.
-In particular, given any $M_A$-reducing system of disks and spheres, $T_A$ can be isotoped, uniquely up to congruence, so that the system becomes $T_A$ reducing (and similarly for $(M_B, T_B)$).
-Such an isotopy of $T_A$ can be described \cite{Sc} as a sequence of handle-slides of and over the handles whose cocores are the $\Da$ disks.
-But these same handle-slides could have been done on and over the handles as they actually lie on $T_c$, avoiding (by general position) the attaching disks for the handles on the other side, those with cocores the disks $\Db$.
+Both $(M_A, T_A)$ and $(M_B, T_B)$ have lower complexity than $(M, T)$, so our inductive Assumption \ref{ass:induct} applies.
+In particular, given any disk/sphere set in $M_A$, the surface $T_A$ can be isotoped, uniquely up to congruence, so that it aligns with the disk/sphere set (and similarly for $(M_B, T_B)$).
+Such an isotopy of $T_A$ can be described \cite{Sc} as a sequence of handle-slides of and over the handles whose cocores are the $\Db$ disks.
+But these same handle-slides could have been done on and over the handles as they actually lie on $T_c$, avoiding (by general position) the attaching disks for the handles on the other side, those with cocores the disks $\Da$.
 In thinking of this as an isotopy of the original Heegaard surface $T$, the exact trajectory which the handle-slides follow across $T_c$ in order to avoid the disks $\Db$ is, for our purposes, unimportant: one choice can be moved to another by eyeglass twists of $T$.
-The symmetric argument applies to $M_A$.
+The symmetric argument applies to $M_B$.
 The upshot is:

-\begin{prop} Suppose $E_A \subset M_A$ and $E_B \subset M_B$ are embedded collections of $\bdd$-reducing disks whose boundaries lie on $T_c \subset M$.
-Then there is an isotopy of $T$, keeping $T_c$ setwise fixed, to a position in which the boundary of each disk remains unchanged in $T_c$ and the interior of each disk is disjoint from $T$.
-The isotopy is well-defined up to congruence. \end{prop}
+\begin{prop} Suppose $E_A \subset M_A$ and $E_B \subset M_B$ are disjoint disk/sphere sets.
+Then there is an isotopy of $T$, keeping $T_c$ set-wise fixed, to a position in which the boundary of each disk in $E_A \cup E_B$ remains unchanged in $T_c$ and $T$ is disjoint from the interior of each disk in $E_A \cup E_B$.
+The isotopy of $T$ is well-defined up to congruence. \end{prop}

-Consider a component $P$ of $E - T$ which is next to innermost, i.e. all but one of its boundary component is an innermost circle in $E \cap T$, and so each bounds a disk in $\Da$ (or each bounds a disk in $\Db$).
-Then the exceptional boundary component $\bdd_0 P$ lies in $T_c$ and bounds a disk $D_P$ in $M_B$ (or $M_A$), through which the $1$-handles dual to $\Da$ or $\Db$ may pass.
+Consider a component $P$ of $E - \fc_e$ which is next to innermost, i.e. all but one of its boundary components is an innermost circle in $\fc_e$, so each of these components of $\bdd P$ bounds a disk in $\Da$ (or each bounds a disk in $\Db$), the resolve of the disk it bounds in $E$.
+Then the exceptional boundary component $\bdd_0 P$ lies in $T_c$ and bounds a disk $D_P$ in $M_B$ (or $M_A$), through which the $1$-handles dual to $\Da$ (or $\Db$) may pass.